Michelle Obama Tells The Story Of 'Becoming' Herself — And The Struggle To Hang On

 Your purchase helps support NPR programming.
 How?

-Obama's new book is, first and foremost, a story about how she became who she is — a highly accomplished lawyer-turned-public servant-turned-hospital administrator, a fiercely protective mother, a devoted wife — and then the story about the struggle to hold onto that identity, to maintain a semi-sane life, even after she agrees to let that life be hijacked by politics.
+Obama's new book is, first and foremost, a story about how she became who she is — a highly accomplished lawyer-turned-public-servant-turned-hospital administrator, a fiercely protective mother, a devoted wife — and then the story about the struggle to hold onto that identity, to maintain a semi-sane life, even after she agrees to let that life be hijacked by politics.

 The first part of her book, and particularly the sections about her childhood and college years, is where Michelle Obama's writing shines brightest.